cc4728/python-hci/README.md

 # Python HCI
-This is a library for creating and parsing HCI packets.
-This lib is used for parse hci log，and get useful info from hci log **This library is under construction.**
+This library is used for parse hci log，and get useful info from hci log **This library is under construction.**

 ## Supported Python Versions